Billy Eppler quits as Mets general manager, three days after David Stearns was hired above him

 NEW YORK (AP) — Billy Eppler quit as New York Mets general manager Thursday, three days after David Stearns was hired above him as the team's first president of baseball operations.

-Eppler's decision continues an overhaul that followed a fourth-place NL East finish for a team with World Series expectations.
-Owner Steve Cohen fired manager Buck Showalter on Sunday, saying Stearns deserved to bring in his own manager.
+Eppler's decision continues an overhaul that followed a fourth-place NL East finish for a team with playoff expectations and World Series aspirations.
+Mets owner Steve Cohen fired manager Buck Showalter on Sunday, saying Stearns deserved to bring in his own manager.

 “I wanted David to have a clean slate and that meant me stepping down,” Eppler said in a statement released by the team.